apr3vau/for-loop/README.md

 _*All suitable verb clauses can be wrote in -ing form_

+_*We don't provide a variable clause (WITH clause), as using let surrounds will be more clear for reading._

 ### Range clause

 	(var {range | ranging} n) => loop for var from 0 to (1- n)